-It’s time to plan your itinerary for the oldest and grandest civic procession in the world, taking place in London on Saturday 9 November 2019.
+It’s time to plan your itinerary for the oldest and grandest civic procession in the world taking place in London in early November, as usual.
 This is the Lord Mayor’s Show in the City of London.
 Knowing the best place to watch the Lord Mayor’s Show will add to your enjoyment.

 The show can trace its roots back to 1215.
 This was when King John granted the City the privilege of electing its own Mayor – providing the Mayor swore allegiance to the monarch, each year in person.
 And, more than 800 years later, this is still happening.
 Not even the Blitz of London in 1940 stopped it.